id12026/DEEP-LEARNING-LABS/LAB2_MODULE2_README.md

 This repository contains two implementations of an **Artificial Neural Network (ANN)** for predicting customer churn.

 ## 📌 Overview
 Customer churn prediction is an essential task for businesses to retain customers and reduce revenue loss.
-We implement **two versions of an ANN** using TensorFlow/Keras:
+I have implement **two versions of an ANN** using TensorFlow/Keras:

 1. **Baseline Model (Simple ANN)**
 2. **Regularized Model (with L2 Regularization, Dropout & Batch Normalization)**